emmahsax/slack_messaging/README.md

 # Slack Messaging

-This is a simple project designed to post messages to a given Slack channel as a bot.
+This is a simple project designed to post messages to a given Slack or Discord channel as a bot.

 ## Installation